Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 - Select the segment where you want to enable the network
 - Enable the network you just created and set the CPM.
 - Test the integration with the MoPub sample app

+### Admob mediation:

+- Login to the Admob console
+- Create new Interstitial ad unit for video if not exists
+- In the ad units list, click "x ad source(s)" link on the Mediation column of the interstitial ad unit
+- Click New ad network button
+- Click "+ Custom event" button
+- Fill the form:
+    Class Name: com.thirdpresence.adsdk.mediation.admob.ThirdpresenceCustomEventInterstitial
+    Label: Thirdpresence
+    Parameter: account:REPLACE_ME,placementid:REPLACE_ME

+    **Replace REPLACE_ME placeholders with actual values!**

+- Click Continue button
+- Give eCPM for the Thirdpresence ad network
+- Save changes and the integration is ready